 It stops with 30 (in case the destination host does not send error messages).
+This maximum value can be configured with option -m.
 The "time to live" is shown in the first column of the traceroute output.

 • For each "time to live", three packets are sent and all three roundtrip times are shown.